PIKESHRI/Particle41-Devops-Challenge/terraform/README.md

 3. Bastion EC2 host in public subnet

 # Step3: Access Bastion Host
+A bastion host is a secure EC2 instance in a public subnet, used as a stepping stone to access resources in private subnets.
 1. Get Bastion IP:
    => terraform output
 3. SSH into it: